Scheduled MonumentsEnglandOne of a number of cairns with cists south of Shavercombe Brook

 What is One of a number of cairns with cists south of Shavercombe Brook?

-One of a number of cairns with cists south of Shavercombe Brook is a Bronze Age burial monument located in Devon, England.
+One of a number of cairns with cists south of Shavercombe Brook is a Bronze Age funerary monument located in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012213.

 Who is responsible for protecting One of a number of cairns with cists south of Shavercombe Brook?